qiang-csust/obi/README.md

 Run "createindex_enron.bat" to create a full plain-text inverted index.

-Run "search.bat" to enter the OBI console.
+Run "search.bat" to enter an OBI console.

 # Usage:
 Run OBI.exe to enter a console.